 Inclusion in Trips and Activities

 At NCW we place a huge importance on trips and both curricular and extra-curricular activities for the development of learning, widening experiences, self-esteem, work-life balance, interest and enjoyment.
 A range of visits and trips forms a key part of the curriculum.
 In Year 7 every alternate week students go off-campus for an extended Humanities lesson visiting places of interest such as places of worship or historic buildings.
-Languages exchange trips take place to partner schools in Paris, Marburg and Alicante and cultural and educational visits to countries of historic interest such Poland to learn about the Second World War.
+Languages exchange trips take place to partner schools in Paris, Marburg and Alicante and cultural and educational visits to countries of historic interest such Poland, to learn about the Second World War.
 In Key Stage 3, each year group attends a residential activity camp where they learn team building skills and do exciting things such as raft building, water boarding, horse riding and bush craft.
 There are many opportunities to attend concerts, the theatre, sports events, public speaking events, mock trial competitions – and many more.
-There is a wide range of musical and sporting clubs and activities and clubs that cater for other interests such as art, drama, computer programming, languages and a reading group.
+There are a wide range of musical events, sporting clubs, activities and clubs that cater for other interests such as art, drama, computer programming, languages and a reading group.

 Appropriate levels of Support

 In some settings, the allocation of a teaching assistant to support the student’s learning can in itself be a barrier if the student is over-reliant on that support, and the support does not encourage self-advocacy and independence.
 Additionally, spending a significant amount of time with an adult support worker can be a barrier to social inclusion making the student feel isolated.